 You review the job failure error message in the Cause field on the Event details page and determine that the job failed because of a Snapshot copy error.
-You then proceed to the Volume / Health details page to gather more information.
+You then proceed to the Health/Volume details page page to gather more information.

-You must have the Application Administrator role.
+You must have the OnCommand Administrator role.